 It’s possible to see the American crocodile around the south coast too and see different species of colourful butterflies flying all around.

 When it comes to sea wildlife, we can not forget to mention the sea turtle, an endagered species, the manatee, locally known as sea cow and the eagle ray, that sinousely move in the sea.

 World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world.

 Now you should have a better idea of why Jamaica is worth visiting.

 Depending on your own style of travel and the budget, the island offers a great amount of things to see and do.

-If travelling to Jamaica soon, make sure to check out our sustainable travel tips to follow to respect the natural environment and local people.
+If you’ll be traveling to Jamaica soon, read some of our best sustainable travel tips and be sure to respect the natural environment and local people while there.